 Billionaire Warren Buffet finds himself in the company of the likes of Amazon founder, Jeff Bezos as one of the wealthiest people in the world.
-Although he is most well known for making his billions from his investing prowess, he is also an incredibly successful entrepreneur and businessman.
+Although he is most well known for making billions from his investing prowess, he is also an incredibly successful entrepreneur and businessman.

 Although there are troves of resources documenting Buffet’s investing advice, he is also known for giving impassioned advice on business.
-His insights apply to aspects of business at every stage, regardless the industry or business model.
+His insights apply to aspects of the business at every stage, regardless of the industry or business model.
 Here are 6 of his best pieces of advice:

 1. Make investing in yourself a priority

-No matter what your ambitions, developing valuable and transferable skills will carry bigger potential returns than nearly any other investment.
+No matter what your ambitions are, developing valuable and transferable skills will carry bigger potential returns than nearly any other investment.
 Especially when speaking to younger audiences, he encourages them to develop skills like public speaking along with other traits which are cornerstones of interpersonal communication.
 These types of skills will have far-reaching implications in the outcome of the rest of your personal and professional life and it’s never too late to develop them.

 2. Passion is key